PacktPublishing/Building-Natural-Language-Pipelines/ch9/context-engineering/README.md

 ### Step 1: Complete Main Setup

-Complete the [setup instructions](../README.md#setup-instructions) in the main ch9 README, including setting up all API keys in the `ch9/.env` file.
+Complete the [setup instructions](../README.md#setup-instructions) in the main ch9 README, including setting up all API keys in the `.env` file.

 ### Step 2: Build and Run Haystack Pipelines